Brent Christensen

-William Brent Christensen (酈英傑 (Li Ying Chieh)) is a United States diplomat who served as the director of the American Institute in Taiwan (AIT), the de facto embassy of the United States in Taiwan, from 2018 to 2021.
-Christensen's prior appointments include deputy director of American Institute in Taiwan and director of the State Department’s Office of Taiwan coordination.
+William Brent Christensen is an American diplomat who served as director of the U.S. State Department's Office of Taiwan coordination, deputy director and director of the American Institute in Taiwan and Chargé d'Affaires of the U.S. Mission to ICAO.

 Early life and education

 Christensen is a native of Provo, Utah, and great-great-grandson of C. C. A. Christensen, a Danish American artist.
 He earned a BA in Chinese language and literature from Brigham Young University, an MA in East Asian Studies from George Washington University, and a DMD (Doctor of Dental Medicine) from the Oregon Health & Science University.
 Christensen served as a captain in the U.S. Air Force before joining the Foreign Service.

 Diplomatic career

 Brent Christensen (second from left) as Director of the Office of Taiwan Coordination, Bureau of East Asian and Pacific Affairs, United States Department of State, met with President Ma Ying-jeou in 2011.

-Christensen, since 2010, was director of the State Department’s Office of Taiwan coordination, where he had a primary role in formulating U.S. policy toward Taiwan.
+Christensen, since 2010, was director of the State Department's Office of Taiwan coordination, where he had a primary role in formulating U.S. policy toward Taiwan.
 In his posting at the U.S. Embassy in Beijing from 2007 to 2010, he served as counselor for environment, science, technology and health, where he established the Embassy's air quality monitoring program and led working groups on avian influenza, HIV/AIDS and climate change.

 Christensen also served as a Congressional Fellow on the staff of former U.S. Senator Olympia Snowe.

 His earlier overseas postings include Beijing, Hong Kong and South Africa.
 He joined the Daniel K. Inouye Asia-Pacific Center for Security Studies as foreign policy advisor.

 In August 2022, Christensen was appointed Chargé d'Affaires of the U.S. Mission to the International Civil Aviation Organization (ICAO), succeeding Chesley "Sully" Sullenberger.

 In December 2023, it was announced Christensen will teach at Brigham Young University, having retired from the State Department.